bramley/phplist-plugin-rssfeed/README.md

 ## Version history ##

     version     Description
-    2.6.2+20181126  Fix bug of missing call to parent method introduced in 2.6.0 2.6.1+20181116  Allow the get page to be accessed using the remote processing secret 2.6.0+20181115  New page to display all feeds
+    2.7.0+20181210  Improve methods of running get and delete by cron jobs 2.6.2+20181126  Fix bug of missing call to parent method introduced in 2.6.0 2.6.1+20181116  Allow the get page to be accessed using the remote processing secret 2.6.0+20181115  New page to display all feeds